 Preprocessor Directive

-The #define
+The #define directive is

 used to define constant values.
 It is a preprocessor directive, meaning it is